Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 All forms of Adderall abuse are dangerous and can lead to health complications, overdose and death.

-If you or a loved one are abusing this or any other stimulant, you must seek the proper support to help you stop.
+If you or a loved one are abusing this or any other stimulant, you must seek the correct support to help you stop.

 Signs of Adderall Addiction

-Most people who develop an addiction to Adderall start abusing the drug recreationally or as a study or work aid.
+Most people who develop an addiction to Adderall start out abusing the drug, either recreationally or as a study or work aid.

-Students are particularly vulnerable to Adderall abuse and addiction.
+Students are particularly vulnerable to addiction.
 They use Adderall to pull all-nighters so they can cram in studying for an exam.
 Prescription stimulants are so popular with students that they are often referred to as “study buddies” or “smart drugs”.

-Those working long hours and night shifts may also be tempted to abuse Adderall to keep them awake and alert.
+Those who work long hours and night shifts may also be very tempted to abuse the drug to keep them awake and alert.
 Ultimately, this is a very treacherous and risky path.

 Spotting Adderall addiction is not always easy.
-However, some signs to look out for indicate that you or a loved one have a real problem with this drug.
+However, there are some signs to look out for that would indicate you or a loved one have a real problem with this drug.

 Signs of Adderall addiction include: